TeodorKrastev/FinalExam/README.md

 5. Upload a new picture.
 6. Check if the pop-up confirmation has appeared.

-Test Seven - Deleting One Photo from my profile
+Test Eight - Deleting One Photo from my profile
 1. Open homepage.
 2. Login with existing user.
 3. Go to profile page and get current posts count.